 Dr. Thompson’s research interests are focused on enhancing quality of life and promoting psychological thriving for children with developmental differences.

-Mariah Brown is a research assistant and study coordinator for both the TESTO and eXtraordinarY Babies research studies.
-She received her B.A. in Psychology from the University of Wisconsin – Madison, and first became involved in research as an undergraduate research assistant in 2013.
+Kayla Nocon is a research assistant and study coordinator for the eXtraordinarY Baby research study.
+She received her B.S. in Biology from University of Denver and her Masters in Biomedical Sciences from Regis University.
+She first became involved in research as an undergraduate research assistant in 2019 and joined the eXtraordinarY Baby Study as an intern in 2021.